algorithmic-music-exploration/amen/README.md

 # Documentation

 You can read the docs at http://amen.readthedocs.io/en/latest!
-You can also build the docs locally, using[Sphinx](http://www.sphinx-doc.org).
+You can also build the docs locally, using [Sphinx](http://www.sphinx-doc.org).
 Just run `make` within the `docs` directory.

 # Contributing
 Welcome aboard!
 Please see CONTRIBUTING.md, or open an issue if things don't work right.